copperwater/xNetHack/doc/xnh-changelog-8.0.md

   and always make the hero appear on the downstairs of the level above.
 This incurs the usual cheating penalty.
 - Clumsily throwing a weapon not designed to be thrown abuses Wisdom.
+- Intelligent monsters will pick up keys and lock picks so that they can use them on doors.

 ### Interface changes